-She teaches at Columbia University's Graduate School of Journalism and has written for venues including Harper's Magazine, The New York Times Magazine, The Washington Post, The Christian Science Monitor, The New York Observer, the Associated Press, The Oregonian and The International Herald Tribune.
+She teaches at Columbia University's Graduate School of Journalism and has written for venues including Harper's Magazine, The New York Times Magazine, The Washington Post, The Christian Science Monitor, The New York Observer, the Associated Press, O: The Oprah Magazine, The Oregonian and The International Herald Tribune.

 Since 2004, Jessica has been a regular contributor to The New York Times, with more than 150 bylined articles for the Book Review, Op-Ed, Style, Arts & Leisure, Business, Metro and Travel sections, and under other rubrics that went extinct long ago.
 (Whither the City pages?
 The scrappy New Jersey section?
 Sigh...)
 She was also the original columnist behind START, a New York Times blog about startups.